manabie-com/manabie-com.github.io/content/posts/nats-multi-tenant/index.md

 that begin with ``_INBOX.``.

 In example above, Admin can do anything with streams and consumers (create, update, delete,...).
-Bob is a publisher, publishes messages to nats with streams `student`.
+Bob is a publisher, publishes messages to NATS with streams `student`.
 Bob can create streams by `$JS.API.STREAM.*.student` and publish messages by `student.Created`.
 Tom is a consumer, receives messages and processes them related streams `student`.
 Tom can create *consumer queue* by `$JS.API.CONSUMER.*.student.*` and `$JS.API.CONSUMER.DURABLE.CREATE.student.*`, then ack messages by `$JS.ACK.student.>`.